warung-international/peradaban/readme.md

 > OwO, What's this?

-Peradaban is a Discord Server Bots designed only for Warung International.
+Peradaban is a Discord Server Bots made with [NAFF](https://github.com/Discord-Snake-Pit/NAFF) designed only for Warung International.
+Visit [the official guide](https://naff.readthedocs.io/Guides/01%20Getting%20Started/) to get started.

 ## Development